-There are an estimated 2,601 suppliers of electrical cable, with the top four vendors accounting for about 40.0% of total market revenue.
+There are an estimated 2,000 suppliers of electrical cable, with the top four vendors accounting for between 30.0% and 50.0% of total market revenue.
 This figure indicates that market share concentration among suppliers is moderate.
-Although electrical cable is fairly standardized and inexpensive to manufacture, significant capital requirements are necessary to start...
+Although electrical cable is fairly standardized and inexpensive to manufacture, significant capital requirements are necessary...
 Subscribe to learn more.

 Questions to ask potential suppliers

 What other similar companies or applications do you serve?